beatcoinpl/Private-API/README.md

 )
 ```

-Action cant be done, check your input.
+Action can't be done, check your input.

 ```
 (